Call for applications: Cross-disciplinary Thematic Groups within SLU's Interdisciplinary Academy

 Who can apply: The call is aimed at all researchers at SLU holding a doctoral degree, regardless of faculty affiliation or subject focus.

-Size of the grant: 2 groups of 5-7 researchers (maximum 12 in total) will be funded the equivalent of 20 percent of full-time during the project period.
+Size of the grant: 2 group of 5 researchers each will be funded the equivalent of 20 percent of full-time during the project period.

 About the call

-The call welcomes groups of 5-7 researchers (maximum 12 in total) who are employed at SLU, regardless of faculty affiliation or subject specialisation, to submit proposals for themes that consist of questions about a scientific problem area of a complex nature and that need a cross-disciplinary approach to be managed and develop solustions.
-For example, a theme may concern sustainable land and water use; animal husbandry and its relationship with humans; land for forestry, food production, carbon sequestration, or biodiversity; global food security or digitalization for the green transition on an increasingly urbanized planet.
-The theme can be focused on scientific challenges in Sweden or other parts of the world.
+The call welcomes two groups of researchers (5 researchers/group) who are employed at SLU, regardless of faculty affiliation or subject specialisation, to submit proposals for themes that consist of questions about a scientific problem area of a complex nature and that need a interdisciplinary approach to be managed and develop solutions.
+For example, a theme may concern sustainable land, water and energy use; animal husbandry and its relationship with humans; land for forestry, settlement, food production, carbon sequestration, or biodiversity; food security, urban development or digitalisation for sustainable societal transformation on an increasingly urbanised planet.
+Applications with a Swedish, Nordic or EU perspective on sustainability challenges (environmental, economic and social), but preferably in relation to the global context, are prioritised.
+Each group that is awarded a grant develops its theme's issues in a joint process over eight months (1 September 2025-30 April 2026).

 The project period ends with a forward-looking activity with an emphasis on future questions and continued research in the field.